jmbannon/ytdl-sub/docs/source/config_reference/plugins.rst

 :expected type: Optional[OverridesFormatter]
 :description:
-  Only download videos after this datetime.
+  Only download videos after or on this datetime, inclusive.

 ``before``

 :expected type: Optional[OverridesFormatter]
 :description:
-  Only download videos before this datetime.
+  Only download videos only before this datetime, not inclusive.

 ``breaks``